-How to Become an Aerobics Instructor
+Becoming an Aerobics Instructor

 Aerobics instructors choreograph exercise moves and lead classes in aerobic exercise.
-In addition to teaching fitness students the moves to the aerobics workout, instructors will choose and provide the music and complete job requirements as specified by the fitness center in which they teach, such as logging hours.
+In addition to teaching fitness students the moves to an aerobics workout, instructors provide the music and complete job requirements as specified by the fitness center in which they teach, such as logging hours.
 Instructors are trained to provide basic first aid, should an emergency occur during class.
 While some fitness instructors are able to secure full-time positions with a gym, many aerobics instructors teach individual classes on a part-time basis, sometimes at a number of fitness centers.
 Some hours may be spent in an office organizing health and fitness programs for clients.

-|Degree Level||A high school diploma is the minimum educational requirement for an aerobics instructor; some employers require associate's or bachelor's degrees*|
+|Degree Level||High school diploma or equivalent; some employers require associate or bachelor's degrees|

-|Degree Field||Exercise science, kinesiology, physical education or a related fitness field*|
+|Degree Field||Exercise science, kinesiology, physical education, or a related fitness field|

 |Experience||Up to 3 years of experience may be necessary|

-|Key Skills||Excellent physical fitness; solid customer service, listening, motivational, problem-solving and speaking skills*|
+|Key Skills||Excellent physical fitness; customer service, listening, motivational, problem-solving, and speaking skills|

-Step 1: Earn a Degree
+Step 1: Earn an Associate's Degree

-Though there are generally no educational requirements beyond earning a high school diploma or equivalent to become an aerobics instructor, many employers may prefer or even require instructors who have earned a degree in a related field, such as exercise science.
+Though there are generally no educational requirements beyond earning a high school diploma to become an aerobics instructor, many employers prefer or even require instructors who have earned a degree in a related field, such as exercise science.
 Some associate's degree programs may even offer courses specifically geared toward certification exam preparation.
 Students in these programs study a variety of fitness subjects, including anatomy, physiology, biomechanics, nutrition, exercise leadership, and athletic training.

-Step 2: Earn Certification
+Step 2: Certification

 Certification is often an employer requirement for aerobics instructors.
 Available certifications include those offered by the American Council on Exercise (ACE), the Aerobics and Fitness Association of America (AFAA), and the International Fitness Professionals Association (IFPA).
-Depending on the organization, a practical examination may be required in addition to a written exam.
+Depending on the organization, a practical and written examination may be required.
 Exams test fitness knowledge in a number of areas, including physiology and exercise technique.
 Organizations that offer certification may also make study resources available for certification exams, though these resources may be at a cost to the student.

 Step 3: Gain Experience